Reviews You Can Rely On

 Leafy Greens

-The Aicok Slow Juicer did a good job in our first test for this metric: juicing wheatgrass.
-It yielded 3.5mL of juice from 12 grams of plant material, only slightly less than some of the group's top performers.
+The Aicok Slow Juicer did a good job juicing wheatgrass.
+It yielded 3.5mL of juice from 12 grams of plant material, only slightly less than some of the top juicers.
 Many of the lower-scoring juicers could only produce a drop or two of liquid with wheatgrass, so this is a notably good outcome.

 aicok slow masticating juicer - the aicok had the third highest yield of wheatgrass juice.